Basic Concepts in AimRT

 • ROS2 msg/srv

-However, AimRT does not restrict the type of protocol or IDL.
-Users can implement other IDLs, such as Thrift IDL, FlatBuffers, or even custom IDLs.
+However, AimRT does not restrict the specific type of protocol or IDL; users can implement other IDLs, such as Thrift IDL, FlatBuffers, or even custom IDLs.

 The “Channel” Concept in AimRT

-Channel, also known as a data channel, is a typical communication topology concept.
-It identifies a single data channel via a Topic and consists of Publishers and Subscribers, where subscribers receive data published by publishers.
-A Channel is a many-to-many topology structure: a Module can publish data to any number of Topics and subscribe to any number of Topics.
-Similar concepts include ROS Topics and message queues like Kafka/RabbitMQ.
+Channel, also called a data channel, is a typical communication-topology concept.
+It identifies a single data channel via Topic, composed of a publisher (Publisher) and subscribers (Subscriber), where subscribers can receive data published by the publisher.
+Channel is a many-to-many topology; a Module can publish to any number of Topics and subscribe to any number of Topics.
+Similar concepts include ROS Topics, Kafka/RabbitMQ, and other message queues.

-In AimRT, a Channel consists of two decoupled parts: the Interface Layer and the Backend.
-The interface layer defines an abstract API representing the logical-level Channel, while the backend handles actual data transmission and can be of various types.
-AimRT officially provides several Channel backends, such as MQTT and ROS2, but users can also develop their own.
+In AimRT, a Channel consists of an interface layer and a backend, which are decoupled.
+The interface layer defines an abstract API representing the logical Channel; the backend is responsible for the actual data transmission and can have multiple types.
+AimRT officially provides some Channel backends, such as mqtt, ros2, etc., and users can also develop new Channel backends.

-When using AimRT’s Channel feature, developers first call the interface layer API in the business logic layer to publish data to a Topic or subscribe to a Topic.
-The AimRT framework then selects one or more Channel backends based on specific rules to process the data.
-These backends transmit the data to other nodes, where corresponding Channel backends receive and deliver the data to the business logic layer.
-The workflow is illustrated below:
+When developers use the Channel feature in AimRT, they first call the interface-layer API in the business-logic layer to publish data to a Topic or subscribe to a Topic.
+Then the AimRT framework selects one or more Channel backends according to certain rules; these backends send the data to other nodes via specific methods, where the corresponding Channel backend on the other node receives the data and passes it to the business-logic layer.
+The entire logical flow is shown below:

-RPC (Remote Procedure Call) is based on a request-reply model and consists of Clients and Servers.
-A Module can create a client handle to initiate specific RPC requests, which are received and replied to by a designated server or one selected by the framework based on rules.
-A Module can also create a server handle to provide specific RPC services, processing and replying to routed requests.
-Similar concepts include ROS Services and RPC frameworks like gRPC/Thrift.
+RPC, also called Remote Procedure Call, is based on a request-reply model, composed of a client (Client) and a server (Server).
+A Module can create a client handle to initiate a specific RPC request, which is received and replied to by a designated server or a server selected by the framework according to certain rules.
+A Module can also create a server handle to provide a specific RPC service, receiving and processing requests routed by the system and replying.
+Similar concepts include ROS Services, gRPC/Thrift, and other RPC frameworks.

-In AimRT, RPC also consists of two decoupled parts: the Interface Layer and the Backend.
-The interface layer defines the abstract RPC API, while the backend handles the actual RPC calls.
-AimRT officially provides several RPC backends, such as HTTP and ROS2, but users can develop their own.
+In AimRT, RPC also consists of an interface layer and a backend, which are decoupled.
+The interface layer defines the abstract RPC API, while the backend is responsible for the actual RPC call.
+AimRT officially provides some RPC backends, such as http, ros2, etc., and users can also develop new RPC backends.

-When using AimRT’s RPC feature, developers call the interface layer API in the business logic layer to initiate an RPC call via a Client.
-The AimRT framework selects an RPC backend based on specific rules to process the data.
-The backend transmits the data to the server node, where the corresponding RPC backend receives and delivers it to the business layer.
-The reply is then sent back to the client.
-The workflow is illustrated below:
+When developers use AimRT’s RPC feature, they first call the interface-layer API in the business-logic layer to initiate an RPC call via the Client.
+The AimRT framework selects an RPC backend according to certain rules; it sends the data to the Server node via specific methods, where the corresponding Rpc backend on the Server node receives the data and passes it to the business layer, and then returns the business-layer response to the Client.
+The entire logical flow is shown below:

 The “Filter” Concept in AimRT

 AimRT provides a Filter feature to enhance RPC or Channel capabilities.
-A Filter is a user-customizable logic insertion point adjacent to the Interface Layer.
-Relative to the Interface Layer, Filters are categorized as Framework Filters and User Filters.
-By functionality, they are further divided into RPC Filters and Channel Filters.
+A Filter is a user-customizable logic insertion point adjacent to the Interface layer.
+According to its position relative to the Interface layer, it is divided into framework-side Filters (Framework Filter) and user-side Filters (User Filter).
+According to its service function, it is divided into RPC Filters and Channel Filters.

-Filters are triggered during each RPC or Channel call, operating in an onion-like structure to perform custom actions before or after the call, such as measuring latency or reporting metrics.
-The workflow for an RPC Filter is illustrated below:
+A Filter is triggered every time an RPC or Channel is invoked, operating in an onion-like structure to perform custom actions before and after the RPC or Channel call, such as measuring time or reporting metrics.
+Taking an RPC Filter as an example, its runtime flow is shown below:

 RPC Filter